 We have a friendly team of practical tutors who value individual styles built around the central principles of RoadCraft, the Police Handbook.
-We provide training that leads up to taking the RoSPA Advanced Test; the highest test standard available to civilian motorcyclists and drivers in the UK.
+We provide training that leads up to taking the RoSPA Advanced Test; the highest test standard available to civilian motorcyclists in the UK.

 You will become an ambassador for road safety.